dekodernl/aoc2019/day_01_puzzle.md

 What is the sum of the fuel requirements for all of the modules on your spacecraft when also taking into account the mass of the added fuel?
 (Calculate the fuel requirements for each module separately, then add them all up at the end.)

 Your puzzle answer was 4975039.

-Both parts of this puzzle are complete!
-They provide two gold stars: **